aspose-html/Aspose.HTML-Documentation/content/net/getting-started/licensing/_index.md

 - **Saved HTML files contains the evaluation watermarks.** Some content of the saved HTML document is replaced with the evaluation watermark.
 - **Saved SVG files contains the evaluation watermark and limited number of elements.** Some nodes of the saved SVG are removed and the evaluation watermark is added.
 - **Converted documents contains the evaluation watermarks and limited number of pages.** Each converted page contains the evaluation watermark and the number of converted pages is limited to four.
+- **Collected video information contains fewer video formats and not all "multimedias" are supported.**
+- **Collections size is limited.** Size of some collections is limited.

 {{% alert color="primary" %}}